microsauce/scetty/README.md

 }
 ```

 Any request to a uri of the form "/secret/*" will first be dispatched to the "check password" middleware.
+When the correct
+password is given the next handler in the route (req.next) is called, otherwise an error is given.

 ## URI Patterns